 Reasonable Belief They Were Not a Minor

-That is one of the defenses, that I did not know that this person was under the age of 18.
-In fact, they were on a site that you had to be 18 years or older to be on the site.
+That is one of the defenses that I did not know that this person was under 18.
+They were on a site that you had to be 18 years or older to be on the site.

 So, why would I think that they were under the age of 18?
-That's a pretty good defense, as long as the person doesn't send you some sort of a text saying that they're under the age of 18.
+That's a pretty good defense, as long as the person doesn't send you some text saying that they're under the age of 18.

 - they'll lure the person in,